Early English Mitre Planes, Part I: Christopher Gabriel, John Sym, Early Plane Irons & c.

 Development of the English Mitre Plane in the 18th Century

-The no-nonsense, clean and simple English mitre plane design first appeared around 1780.
+The no-nonsense, clean and simple English mitre plane design first appeared around 1780, or possibly a bit earlier.
 So there was likely some overlap between the end of ornate European mitres, and the introduction of the English box mitre.
 Yet stylistically and functionally, a great chasm existed between the two plane designs.
 Functionally, the blade angle was lowered from 30 degrees to 20 degrees.
 As a result of this lower blade angle, the mouth was moved forward from close to the middle of the body, to around a third of the length of the sole, as measured from the toe of the plane.
 The Continental mitre used tenons through the sole to attach the body, and the sole was ‘proud’ of the sidewalls.
 Early English mitre planes, in contrast, had a sole flush with the body, and the former tenons could then be dovetails on the perimeter of the sole.
 Forming dovetails on the edge of the edge of the sole was a less laborious operation as compared with drilling out the sole for multiple tenons.
 English mitres could now be used on their sides for shooting mitre joints.
 Dovetailing the sole was also a considerably more robust construction method when compared with simply brazing the body to the sole, a common practice in making early European metal planes.

 Gabriel mitre plane.
 Note how the general appearance of this plane is much simpler than the early Continental mitre shown above.